nodesphere/nodesphere/README.md

 > Nodesphere is currently pre-alpha, and things are likely to change.
 We don't recommend you use it in production yet.
 >
 > Nodesphere had a complete rewrite on a fresh branch with a new history as of v0.4.0.
 The older version can be found on the [0.3.x](https://github.com/nodesphere/nodesphere/tree/0.3.x) tree.

-### Architectural Notes

-- Both Nodes and Edges are implemented as _maps_, or sets of key-value pairs.
-- Edges have the special keys `start` and `end` which point to those respective nodes.

 ### In the browser